vibhubadoni/HandSpace/README.md

 # HandSpace 🖐️🌐

 **HandSpace** is an interactive web-based prototype that allows users to manipulate 3D models using real-time hand gestures.
-Built with **Three.js** and **MediaPipe Hands**, it demonstrates a lightweight, browser-native approach to spatial interaction without requiring specialized hardware like VR/AR headsets.
+Built with **Three.js** and **MediaPipe
+Hands**, it demonstrates a lightweight, browser-native approach to spatial interaction without requiring specialized hardware like VR/AR headsets.

-💡 Why HandSpace?**
+**💡 Why HandSpace?**
-        Many classroom concepts are easier to understand when they are shown in 3D rather than explained using flat images, yet they are often taught using static diagrams.
-During our time as students, we observed how difficult it was for many learners to fully grasp spatial concepts when they were presented from only a single                  viewpoint.
-        Whether it was understanding the angles of a cube, visualizing the human brain, or seeing the Earth from different perspectives, 2D images frequently limited                spatial understanding.
-        HandSpace was built to make interactive 3D learning more accessible.
-        Using only a webcam and a web browser, it allows students and educators to explore and manipulate 3D models through natural hand gestures—without the need for               expensive VR/AR hardware.
+HandSpace makes interactive 3D learning accessible, affordable, and easy to use.
+It runs in a web browser using a webcam so students and educators can explore spatial concepts without specialized hardware.

+**Key motivations:**

+- **Improve spatial understanding:** 2D images and static diagrams often limit comprehension of concepts like geometry, anatomy, and planetary perspectives.
+- **Enable multi-perspective exploration:** Interacting with models from different angles helps learners build accurate mental models.
+- **Lower barriers to entry:** Requires only a browser and webcam—no expensive VR/AR gear or complex setup.

+**How it helps in the classroom:**

+- Interactive models let students rotate, zoom, and inspect objects for deeper insight.
+- Natural hand gestures provide an intuitive, low-friction interaction method.
+- Designed for educators: simple setup and clear demonstrations that enhance teaching and learning outcomes.

-        By focusing on education, HandSpace aims to improve spatial understanding, support clearer classroom demonstrations, and make interactive 3D tools available in              everyday learning environments
+By focusing on education, HandSpace aims to support clearer classroom demonstrations and make interactive 3D tools part of everyday learning environments.

 ## ✨ Features